cosmos/ibc/spec/app/ics-100-atomic-swap/README.md

 An order without takers can be cancelled.
 This enables users to rectify mistakes, such as inputting an incorrect price or taker address.
 Upon cancellation escrowed tokens will be refunded.

 When making or taking an order, a timeout window is specified in the relayed data packet.
 A timeout will result in escrowed tokens refunded back.
-This timeout window is customizeable.
+This timeout window is customizable.

 ### Data Structures